knight42/enhancements/keps/sig-api-machinery/2211-strip-managed-fields-server-side/README.md

 [90066]: https://github.com/kubernetes/kubernetes/issues/90066

-At the same time, it is not ideal to only drop the managedFields on the client-side, because that would require every client (such as kubectl or CLI tools written by users using client-go) to do the same thing.
+At the same time, it is not ideal to only drop the managedFields on the client-side, because that requires the same bandwidth usage compared to simply returning the original object, and every client (such as kubectl or CLI tools written by users using client-go) needs to strip the managedFields by themselves.

 With this KEP, the API server could return objects without managedFields on demand, so that least client-side changes is needed to make the response less verbose.

 ### Goals

-* Strip managedFields on the server-side.
+* Omit managedFields from responses, when requested by clients.

 ### Non-Goals